Kenneth Mackenzie, Lord Fortrose

-Kenneth Mackenzie, Lord Fortrose (1717 – 18 October 1761) was a British politician and (by right of his ancestry) Chief of the Highland Clan Mackenzie.
+Kenneth Mackenzie, Lord Fortrose (1717 – 18 October 1761) was a Scottish politician and (by right of his ancestry) Chief of the Highland Clan Mackenzie.

 Origins

 Mackenzie was the eldest son of William Mackenzie, 5th Earl of Seaforth (died 1740) by his wife Mary, only daughter and heiress of Nicholas Kennet of Coxhow [Coxhoe in Kelloe parish, County Durham].
 His father had taken part in the Jacobite rising of 1715 and had forfeited his estates and title under the Act of Attainder of 1716.

 Career

 Mackenzie supported the Government during the Jacobite rising of 1745.
 He represented the constituencies of Inverness Burghs between 1741 and 1747, and Ross-shire between 1747 and 1761.

 He died in London on 18 October 1761 and was buried in Westminster Abbey.

 Family

 Mackenzie married (11 September 1741) Mary, eldest daughter of Alexander Stewart, 6th Earl of Galloway.
 She died on 10 April 1751 and is buried at St Mary Abbots Church, Kensington.